 So How Much Do Loopwheels Reduce Vibration vs Normal Wheels?

 The Loopwheels reduce vibration by 68% at 7Hz, 52% at 10Hz and 76% at 13Hz.

-Overall Loopwheels significantly reduce the amount of harmful whole body vibrations a wheelchair user will experience, this is turn reduces pain and fatigue and therefore allows a wheelchair user to travel further.
+Overall Loopwheels significantly reduce the amount of harmful whole body vibrations a wheelchair user will experience through their rear wheels, this is turn can help to manage pain and fatigue and therefore allow a wheelchair user to travel further.

 The rolling efficiency of the wheel.

 - The vibration reduction efficiency vs other leading wheelchair wheels.

 1. Vorrink SNW, Van Der Woude LH V, Messenberg A, Cripton PA, Hughes B, Sawatzky BJ.
 Comparison of wheelchair wheels in terms of vibration and spasticity in people with spinal cord injury.
 Assist technol Res Ser.
 2010

 2. Garcia-Mendez Y, Pearlman JL, Boninger ML, Cooper RA.
 Health risks of vibration exposure to wheelchair users in the community.
 J Spinal Cord Med.
 2013